Colonoscopy

 DO NOT WORRY

 Sometimes it can be quite painful.
 You must let your nurse and the endoscopist know.
-We can stop and remove some air.
-Sometimes more sedative drugs are needed.
-The colonoscopy takes approximately 20 – 30 minutes.
+We can stop and remove some air, or change your position.
+The colonoscopy takes about 30 to 40 minutes.

 What happens when the colonoscopy is finished?

-You will be asked to stay on your side and the trolley is moved into the recovery room.
+You will be transferred to the recovery room.
 Here a nurse will continue to monitor your recovery this will involve checking your blood pressure, pulse and oxygen levels at regular intervals.

 Gradually, as you recover, you will be advised to get rid of any ‘wind’ that may be trapped in your large bowel.
 We do appreciate that this can be embarrassing but it is important you do ‘let it go’.